Lyxot/github-hosts/README.md

 ## How to use
 `python rewritehosts.py`
-Pass the test on Windows10 and Ubuntu20.04
+Test pass on Windows10 and Ubuntu20.04